 Traditional Canada Day events go on at the same time as the Gathering, with the Grand Parade at 10am and stupendous fireworks at dusk (about 10pm).
 The Parade winds its way along the village streets lined with throngs of people.
 We fill our parade with pipe and drum bands, floats, fire trucks, clowns, horses and surprises.
 Canada Day events are FREE

 This Scottish festival started in 1951 when four local men, Bill Wilson, Bill Fillmore, Alex Walsh and Herbert Smith wanted to fund raise for the new local Red Cross Hospital.
 The Gathering became renowned for its highland dancing competition.
 In 1957, an Act of Nova Scotia Legislature incorporated the "Gathering of the Clans and Fisherman's Regatta."
 They chose to hold the events on Dominion Day (now Canada Day) as there were already holiday events being held that day.

-Everyone is welcome - come out and help us in 2017 celebrate the 66th anniversary of the Gathering of the Clans in beautiful Pugwash by the sea!
+Everyone is welcome - come out and help us in 2024 celebrate the Gathering of the Clans in beautiful Pugwash by the sea!